hoangduytran/blender-manual/manual/editors/dope_sheet/modes/action.rst

 Action Editor
 *************

-While the *Dope Sheet* mode lets you work with keyframes of many objects at the same time, the *Action Editor* mode focuses on the keyframes inside a single :doc:`action </animation/actions>`.
+While the *Dope Sheet* mode lets you work with keyframes of all animation in the scene at the same time, the *Action Editor* mode focuses on the keyframes inside a single :doc:`action </animation/actions>`.

 .. figure:: /images/editors_dope-sheet_action-editor.png

    The Action Editor.

+Actions are Blender's container for animation data.
+Objects and other animatable data-blocks reference actions to get animated by the animation data inside.
-An action is a reusable animation segment -- a collection of :doc:`F-curves </editors/graph_editor/fcurves/introduction>`, where each curve describes how a certain property changes over time.
-Objects can reference one action as their *active action* and additional ones through :doc:`Nonlinear Animation tracks </editors/nla/tracks>`.
+Data-blocks can reference one action as their *active action* and additional actions through :doc:`Nonlinear Animation tracks </editors/nla/tracks>`.

 Header